INTERVIEW BY MARKO SYRJALA

 Joe Franco: The band was about 18 people, last I counted.
 “Laughs”

-Metal-Rules.com: The legend tells that Dee came up with the idea for the group after seeing a Trans-Siberian Orchestra concert.
-When did that actually happen?
+Metal-Rules.com: The legend tells that Dee came up with Van Helsing’s Curse concept after seeing the Trans-Siberian Orchestra concert.
+When did that happen?

 Metal-Rules.com: What was the main idea and concept behind the Van Helsing’s Curse music and image?

-Joe Franco: The main concept was again, a TSO-like sound for Halloween.
+Joe Franco: The main concept was, again, a TSO-like sound for Halloween.
 Christmas was a Bright & Cheery Holiday, but Halloween was Dark and more suited to Metal.
-So with Al as music director and myself as producer, we gave it a go.
+So with Al as music director and myself as a producer, we gave it a go.
 One problem- Christmas had a plethora of songs, but what music was associated with Halloween?
 Monster Mash?
-“Laughs”.
-So one day, I asked a friend to lay down the Mike Oldfield “Tubular Bells” riff and I started fooling around with a groove.
-Al took over and added the heavy factor and sequed it into “Hall of the Mountain King” and a whole middle section and it started to develop.
-Then one day I had a client in who was a total Musicologist and asked him what was the darkest thing I could add to what we were doing.
-He suggested I check out the Gregorian chant, “Dias Irae”, which we tacked on to the end and we had what we called “Tubular Hell”.
-That set the tone for the rest of the album where we took dark classics and horror film soundtracks and arranged them as you would in a Metal Band.
-Dee decided from the beginning that he didn’t want to be the singer, but rather the story teller.
-He’s certainly no stranger to the Horror genre and he wrote a storyline that evolved as the music did.
-Then I tied all of his narrations with the music and designed a soundscape that took the album form song to song and that became OCULUS INFERNUM, which is latin for “The Eye Of Hell”.
-Dee also named the band, Van Helsing’s Curse which was a pretty unknown name unless you were a horror buff.
-Then, the Van Helsing movie came out while we were doing the album and we considered changing the name, but decided to stay with it.
+“Laughs.”
+So one day, I asked a friend to lay down the Mike Oldfield “Tubular Bells” riff, and I started fooling around with a groove.
+Al took over and added the heavy factor and sequed it into “Hall of the Mountain King” and a whole middle section, and it started to develop.
+One day, I had a client who was a total Musicologist and asked him what the darkest thing I could add to what we were doing was.
+He suggested I check out the Gregorian chant, “Dias Irae,” which we tacked on to the end, and we had what we called “Tubular Hell.”
+That set the tone for the rest of the album, where we took dark classics and horror film soundtracks and arranged them as you would in a Metal Band.
+Dee decided from the beginning that he didn’t want to be the singer but rather the storyteller.
+He’s certainly no stranger to the Horror genre, and he wrote a storyline that evolved as the music did.
+Then I tied all of his narrations with the music and designed a soundscape that took the album from song to song, and that became OCULUS INFERNUM, which is Latin for “The Eye Of Hell.”
+Dee also named the band Van Helsing’s Curse.
+It was a pretty unknown name unless you were a horror buff.
+Then, the Van Helsing movie came out while we were doing the album, and we considered changing the name but decided to stay with it.

-Joe Franco: Well, since the project combined Classical with Metal, we knew we wanted strings and the perfect fit was Mark Wood, who I’m sure you know is an incredible electric violinist and played in TSO in their early days.
-Al wasn’t able to do the live gigs as he’s totally committed to TSO, so I recommended a good friend who I thought would be a great fit, Tristan Avakian for our first tour.
+Joe Franco: Well, since the project combined Classical with Metal, we knew we wanted strings, and the perfect fit was Mark Wood, who I’m sure you know is an incredible electric violinist and played in TSO in their early days.
+Al wasn’t able to do the live gigs as he’s committed to TSO, so I recommended a good friend who I thought would be a great fit, Tristan Avakian, for our first tour.
 The bass player was Derek Tailor, who’s played with Dee in a few post-Twisted projects.
 The rest of the band fell into place.
-Mark (Wood) put the string section together and John Piscotta a mutual friend of ours put the singers together.
+Mark (Wood) put the string section together, and John Pisciotta, a mutual friend of ours, put the singers together.
 Danny Stanton recommended Militia for Vocals.

-Metal-Rules.com: How much shows you actually did with Van Helsing’s Curse?
+Metal-Rules.com: How many shows you did with Van Helsing’s Curse?

 Joe Franco: Only a few a year during Halloween time.
-We concentrated on the NY, Philly and Detroit markets for the first 2 years, but it was tough touring with 18 people, so for the 3rd year we worked out a deal with the Hard Rock in Vegas to play The Joint for Halloween week.
+We concentrated on the NY, Philly, and Detroit markets for the first two years, but it was tough touring with 18 people, so for the 3rd year, we worked out a deal with the Hard Rock in Vegas to play The Joint for Halloween week.
 It was the highlight of that band as the place was totally done up in Goth fashion, the entire Casino screamed VHC, we had a Billboard on the strip, the whole Vegas thing.
 We finally found a way to make it work.
-Then, right before doing it for a second year, the guy who set the whole thing up at the Hard Rock was fired and no one picked up the ball.
+Then, right before doing it for a second year, the guy who set the whole thing up at the Hard Rock was fired, and no one picked up the ball.

-Joe Franco: Well, the original CD had the 10 tracks ending with “The Curse”, which connected Dee’s original story line.
-Then after we weren’t the next TSO, “Laughs”, we were told that we’d have a chance at radio airplay if we had a “hit”, so what do you do as a Halloween Goth Rock Band?
-John Carpenter’s “Halloween”, of course!
-So we did an arrangement of “Halloween”.
+Joe Franco: Well, the original CD had the ten tracks ending with “The Curse,” which connected Dee’s original storyline.
+Then after we weren’t the next TSO, “Laughs,” we were told that we’d have a chance at radio airplay if we had a “hit,” so what do you do as a Halloween Goth Rock Band?
+John Carpenter’s “Halloween,” of course!
+So we did an arrangement for “Halloween.”
 Another thought to make the project more appealing was to have Dee sing.
-This wasn’t in Dee’s original plan, but figured if it got people interested, what the hey!
-So we did an arrangement of “Cry Little Sister” from the “Lost Boys” soundtrack with Dee singing and re-released the CD with these 2 new songs.
+This wasn’t in Dee’s original plan, but I figured if it got people interested, what the hey!
+We arranged “Cry Little Sister” from the “Lost Boys” soundtrack with Dee singing and re-released the CD with these two new songs.

-Metal-Rules.com: Van Helsing’s Curse was really theatrical and splashy live act.
-What is the most memorable thing for you of those gigs?
+Metal-Rules.com: Van Helsing’s Curse was a theatrical and splashy live act.
+What is the most memorable thing for you about those gigs?

-Metal-Rules.com: Is there any future plans for this project?
+Metal-Rules.com: Are there any plans for this project?
 At least you still have the official webpage existing…

 LEARNING TO KNOW DEE SNIDER AND HAMMERHEAD